- September 2, 2022

 Your nonprofit newsletter is another productive way to reach out to your audience and to market your nonprofit and knowing the best practices out there will ensure its effectiveness.
 It is very common for users to visit your website and click around a page or two.
 However, more often than not they will leave your site without donating or subscribing to your e-newsletter.
 Your e-newsletter should be the focal point of your website.
 Keep in mind that most people will not donate the first time they visit your website; encouraging them to subscribe to your newsletter will not only call on them to return, but will also build a relationship with them by keeping them in the know about your nonprofit.
 We recommend sending out a newsletter every two weeks as typically it will take around 7-8 newsletter articles read by users to convince them to donate.

 8. Make use of social media.

 The rule of thumb in the online marketing world is that the more platforms your nonprofit uses, the more exposure it gains.
 But be realistic!
-Again, as always, keep your audience’s, the users, demographic in mind when deciding which social media platforms are right for your nonprofit.
-For example, Instagram boasts users that fall within the teen and young adult range, where Facebook tends to appeal to the middle aged demographic and is usually used by parents.
+Again, as always, keep your audience demographic in mind when deciding which social media platforms are right for your nonprofit.
+For example, Instagram boasts users that fall within the teen and young adult range, whereas Facebook tends to appeal to the middle-aged demographic and is usually used by parents.
 Twitter attracts a mixed demographic but is focused mostly on updates.